Article ID: 2535105 - Last Review: March 6, 2012 - Revision: 7.0

 2. Disable the Availability service.

-To have us disable the Availability service for you after you install this update, go to the "Fix it for me" section.
+To have us disable the Availability service for you after you install Update Rollup 2579150, go to the "Fix it for me" section.
 If you prefer to disable the Availability service yourself, go to the "Let me fix it myself" section.

 Notes